-So even Jesus practiced separation from the cross.
+Jesus practiced separation from sin while He was hanging on the cross.
 He knew who His true enemy was, and it was not the people.
-Now because of what He did and the example that He's set for us we can do the same for others with the help and leading of the Father, in the name of Jesus, by the power of the Holy Spirit.
+He knew that His battle was not against flesh and blood!
+Now, because of what He did and the example that He's set for us, we can do the same for others with the help and leading of the Father, in the name of Jesus, by the power of the Holy Spirit.

 14 Seeing then that we have a great high priest, that is passed into the heavens, Jesus the Son of God, let us hold fast [our] profession.
 15 For we have not an high priest which cannot be touched with the feeling of our infirmities; but was in all points tempted like as [we are, yet] without sin.
 16 Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.
 Hebrews 4:14-16 KJV

 We can also separate ourselves from our sin when we fail just like Paul demonstrated in Romans 7: 'Now then it is no more I that do it, but sin that dwelleth in me.'
 When we agree with the sinful nature of the enemy's kingdom and give place to it in our hearts, it can act out through us.
 The sin is not us, it is not who we were created to be, it is not God's image in mankind which we were created in, it's a member of the enemy's kingdom.

 That doesn't remove responsibility from us before God.
 We still agreed with it and participated with it, therefore, we still need to repent before God and, if need be, to whoever we may have hurt.
 We can then take authority over that evil spirit that we agreed with and tell it to go in Jesus' name!
 It has to go, we get to stay.
 Why?